Typhoon Yutu: Meteorological history

-Over the Philippine Sea, Yutu crossed the 135°E boundary of the Philippine Area of Responsibility (PAR) at 00:00 UTC of October 27, receiving the local name Rosita from the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
-Cloud tops reached -82 C as Yutu remained over warm waters, steering westward, though the eye became ragged.
-Yutu then briefly entered a region of high vertical wind shear, weakening the storm.
-The eye enlarged further to 50 nmi on October 28, though poleward outflow weakened.
-Intense thunderstorms eroded off the eastern edge of Yutu from dry air, which wrapped into the storm's circulation from the west, with cloud tops warming and the eye contracting; on this basis, the JTWC assessed that Yutu had weakened to below super typhoon strength at 12:00 UTC.
-Sea surface temperatures had also decreased in the cold wakes of previous Typhoons Mangkhut, Trami, and Kong-rey advected by the North Equatorial Current, contributing to the degrading of Yutu.
-While approaching Luzon, rainbands began to collapse, after outflow had reduced.
-Meanwhile, Yutu steered west-southwestward along the southern edge of the subtropical ridge.
-During October 29, the eye became ill-defined and cloud-filled, with most convection in the southern eyewall and limited in the northern part of it.
+Over the Philippine Sea, Yutu crossed the 135°E boundary of the Philippine Area of Responsibility (PAR) at 00:00 UTC of October 27, receiving the local name Rosita from PAGASA.
+Steering westward towards Luzon, Yutu remained over warm waters, though the eye turned ragged.
+Yutu briefly entered a region of high vertical wind shear.
+On October 28, convection eroded off the eastern edge of Yutu from westerly dry air, as cloud tops warmed and the eye contracted; on this basis, the JTWC assessed that Yutu had weakened below super typhoon strength at 12:00 UTC.
+Sea surface temperatures had also decreased in the cold wakes of previous Typhoons Mangkhut, Trami, and Kong-rey, advected by the North Equatorial Current.
+After outflow had reduced, rainbands began collapsing while Yutu drifted west-southwestward.
+On October 29, the eye turned cloud-filled, constricting most convection to the southern eyewall.
 Between 20:00 UTC and 21:00 UTC, Yutu made landfall over Dinapigue, Isabela, Philippines, with winds of 75 kn estimated by PAGASA.
 The JTWC, however, reported that Yutu had made landfall at 19:50 UTC.
-The storm continued to rapidly decay tracking westward inland over the next day.
-Despite this, the system still remained organized as it began to emerge over the South China Sea, though it weakened into a severe tropical storm at 06:00 UTC according to the JMA.
+Over the next day inland, the storm continued to rapidly decay; despite this, the system remained organized as it began to emerge over the South China Sea, though it weakened into a severe tropical storm at 06:00 UTC according to the JMA.